mrusme/zeit/README.md

 #### Tyme 3 JSON

-It's possible to import JSON exports from [Tyme 3](https://www.tyme-app.com).
+It is possible to import JSON exports from [Tyme 3](https://www.tyme-app.com).
 It is important that the JSON is exported with the following options set/unset:

 ![Tyme 3 JSON export](documentation/tyme3json.png)